 - New conversations will be mirrored in the primary chat platform each employee prefers to use

-Just because you’ve acquired a a company that uses different collaboration and messaging platforms or different chat workspaces doesn’t mean you need to isolate one messaging tool.
-Nor does it mean you must settle on the friction and communication silos created when using more than once messaging tool in the workplace.
+Just because you’ve acquired a company that uses different collaboration and messaging platforms or different chat workspaces doesn’t mean you need to isolate one messaging tool.
+Nor does it mean you must settle on the friction and communication silos created when using more than one messaging tool in the workplace.

 Hopefully, the considerations above have reassured you that it’s not impossible to manage your messaging and chat platforms post-acquisition.
 It will, absolutely, take some blood, sweat and tears to get there.
 But, if that’s not for you, Mio can get your newly- expanded team collaborating in no time.